 Sheet Mulching for New Vegetable Gardens and Flower Beds:

 The best way to get a new flowerbed or vegetable garden off to a great start is to sheet-mulch.
-It the season before you plan to plant.
 Sheet-mulching (also known as sheet-composting) is the process of making compost right where it’s needed by successive layering of carbon-rich and nitrogen-rich materials.
 As you would in a compost pile, only right on the ground where your new plantings will be.
 Here’s how to sheet-mulch:

 Do not dig or till the soil; we do not want to disrupt the physical structure, living microorganisms and ecological processes in the undisturbed soil.
 Don’t pull up any weeds.
 Knock ‘em down or cut them.
 But leave them on the ground to be smothered so they will decompose and add their nutrients into the soil.
 You can sheet-mulch right on top of undisturbed lawn sod.

 Start by watering the area deeply with a garden hose or sprinkler.
 If a prior soil test has determined that your soil needs amendments such as dolomite lime, rock phosphate, elemental sulfur or other minerals, spread them on the surface of the ground.
 Next, add a layer of nitrogenous material such as grass clippings or manure, etc. to a depth of 1-3 inches.
 Wet it down some more.
 Add at least a ¼” layer of cardboard or non-glossy newspaper sheets, overlapping the sheets so there are no gaps.
 This layer ensures that weeds or grasses will not grow through the mulch.
 Wet down thoroughly again.
 Add another 1 inch layer of green nitrogenous materials, such as manure, grass clippings or kitchen scraps.
 You have now “sandwiched” the carbon (cardboard or newspaper) between two nitrogen layers.
 Wet down again.